 At the Doctoral level, there are three separate specializations involving children, two of which are recognized as specialties by APA and a third currently seeking such recognition.
 These are Clinical Psychology (with a specialization with children); School Psychology and Applied Developmental Psychology (still seeking specialization status).
 Each will be described briefly below along with suggestions about undergraduate courses and activities that will help prepare you for each.

 Child Clinical Psychologists are trained broadly in Clinical Psychology (read that section of this booklet also) but specialize in working with children.
 They work both in academic institutions and health care settings such as child guidance centers, MHMR centers and other outpatient clinics, children's hospitals, children's units in both general and psychiatric hospitals, children's residential settings (such as the Methodist Home), schools, and private practice.
 Typically, child clinical psychologists work with such diverse problems as child abuse, learning disabilities, childhood depression, adolescent suicide, hyperactivity and attention deficit disorders, and adjustment disorders.
-In their work they use a variety of modalities including behavior therapy, parent training and guidance, play therapy, consultation with schools, group therapy, and family therapy.
+In their work, they use a variety of modalities including behavior therapy, parent training and guidance, play therapy, consultation with schools, group therapy, and family therapy.

 Doctoral programs in Clinical Psychology that offer specialization in child clinical are highly sought after by applicants and are the most difficult of the three graduate options described here to get admitted to.
 You will need to take appropriate courses (PSY 3330, 3350, 3419, 4302, 3308, 3355, and if possible, take additional courses from Groups A and B as some of your electives).
-Upper level electives from other departments which would be particularly useful include SOC 3354, 3360, PHI 4310, ANT 3305, BIO 3422, 3330, 4330, 4375, and REL 4395.
+Upper level electives from other departments that would be particularly useful include SOC 3354, 3360, PHI 4310, ANT 3305, BIO 3422, 3330, 4330, 4375, and REL 4395.
 In addition, you need to seek out opportunities for both field experience involving children (using 3V90 or a job working with children) and research experience.
 Involvement in research, usually through PSY 4V96 working with a faculty member as a research assistant, is highly valued by most Ph.D. programs.
 Finally, it is essential that you have an excellent record, with a high GPA (typical mean GPA's for applicants accepted into these programs are 3.5 or higher).

 School Psychology has been partially described under Master's programs.
 School Psychologists help educators and others promote the intellectual, social, and emotional development of children.
 They are also involved in creating environments that facilitate learning and mental health.
 They may evaluate and plan programs for children with special needs or deal with less severe problems such as disruptive behavior in the classroom.
 School Psychologists sometimes engage in program development and staff consultation to prevent problems.
 Other activities include providing on-the-job training for teachers in classroom management, consultation with parents and teachers on ways to support including providing on-the-job training for teachers in classroom management, consultation with parents and teachers on ways to support a child's efforts in school, and consultation with school administrators on a variety of psychological and educational issues.
 Some of the settings where the work are day care centers, hospitals, mental health clinics, federal and state government agencies, child guidance centers, penal institutions, and private practice.